WEDDING PROTOCOL USED TO BE so much simpler. Take the dress, for instance. According to 46% of Americans polled by Harris, white is on its way out.1

-Today, only about 9% of traditional weddings receive no financing from the couple themselves, according to The Knot 2015 Real Weddings Study, with the bride’s parents contributing an average of 44% to the overall budget.
-Men and women are staying single longer—the average age has climbed to 27 for first-time brides, and 29 for first-time grooms, according to Knot Yet, a 2013 report from the National Marriage Project at the University of Virginia.
+Today, only about 8% of traditional weddings receive no financing from the couple themselves, according to The Knot 2016 Real Weddings Study, with the bride’s parents contributing an average of 44% to the overall budget.
+Men and women are staying single longer—the average age has climbed to 29 for first-time brides, and 31 for first-time grooms.

 Costs can drop by simply shifting the wedding to a Thursday, Friday, Sunday or holiday weekend.

-"If you intend to share expenses, sit down with both sets of parents soon after you announce your engagement and discuss how you’re going to divvy up the expenses," says Stacy Allred, managing director of Merrill Lynch Wealth Management’s Center for Family Wealth Dynamics and GovernanceTM.
+"If you intend to share expenses, sit down with both sets of parents soon after you announce your engagement and discuss how you’re going to divvy up the expenses," says Stacy Allred, managing director and head of Merrill Lynch Strategic Wealth Advisory Services.
 Parents with more than one child should keep in mind, too, that they may be setting a precedent.
-“Kids often keep mental calculators on what Mom and Dad spend on siblings," adds Allred.
+“Kids often keep mental calculators of what Mom and Dad spend on their siblings," adds Allred.

 Sharing expenses certainly can help take the stress out of planning for the big event.
 But there are many other relatively simple and surprising ways to reduce costs, no matter who pays.
 For suggestions, we recently checked in with several wedding experts.
 Here’s their best advice.

 Consider holding the wedding on a day other than Saturday.
 Costs can drop by simply shifting the wedding to a Thursday, Friday, Sunday or holiday weekend.
 Also look into seasonal pricing—a February ceremony, for instance, can result in substantial savings.